deb-intel/InnerSourceDeb/guidelines/github_workflows.rst

    .. note::

-      See Chris Beams\'s guidance on `How to write a Git Commit Message`_.
+      See Chris Beams\' guidance on `How to write a Git Commit Message`_.
       As Beams suggests, the commit message should answer: "If applied, this commit will..."
 The answer to that question is your commit message.

 #.
 In the editor, select :kbd:CTRL+O` to save.

 #.
 Then select :kbd:CTRL+X` to exit.

 #.
-Finally, push to your origin (forked copy)
+Finally, push to your origin (forked copy).

    .. code-block:: bash

-      git push origin my-new-feature
+      git push origin new-feature-a

 #.
 TBD